Sugar refinery: Overview

+The first sugar refineries were located in coastal cities throughout western Europe.
+They did not necessarily have to be in a port city, because at the time goods were generally transloaded from a ship onto a barge before reaching their destination.
 Sugar refineries are often located in heavy sugar-consuming regions such as North America, Europe, and Japan.
 Since the 1990s, many state-of-the art sugar refineries have been built in the Middle East and North Africa region, e.g. in Dubai, Saudi Arabia and Algeria.
-The world´s largest sugar refinery company is American Sugar Refining with facilities in North America and Europe.
+The world's largest sugar refinery company is American Sugar Refining with facilities in North America and Europe.